krystinli/Toronto_House_Price/README.md

 After going through all the articles and websites, I feel pretty grateful of all the analysis I get from the apps.
 But I also feel kina itchy for getting some raw data and doing analysis myself.
 However, finding the raw MLS data is still not easy ... [when_are_canadians_going_to_get_access_to_mls_data](https://www.reddit.com/r/canada/comments/ayrw4v/when_are_canadians_going_to_get_access_to_mls_data/)

+## 01_Web_Scraping
+Is Web scraping legal?
+- In Canada, it's controversal.
+Copying of content without permission is illegal, but nothing explicit around scraping content with no distribution.
+- In late 2019, the US Court of Appeals denied LinkedIn’s request to prevent HiQ, an analytics company, from scraping its data.
+Any data that is publicly available and not copyrighted is fair game for web crawlers.
+- But commercial use of scraped data is still limited.
+Some forms of web scraping are also still illegal - The decision also does not grant web crawlers the freedom to obtain data from sites that require authentication.
+- The ruling excludes sites that require authentication because users must agree to the site’s Terms of Service before logging-in to the site.